Capital punishment in the United Kingdom: Abolition

 However, no executions were carried out in the United Kingdom for any of these offences after the abolition of the death penalty for murder.

 Nevertheless, there remained a working gallows at HMP Wandsworth, London, until 1994, which was tested every six months until 1992.
 This gallows is now housed in the National Justice Museum in Nottingham.

 Last executions

 England and in the United Kingdom: on 13 August 1964, Peter Anthony Allen, at Walton Prison in Liverpool, and Gwynne Owen Evans, at Strangeways Prison in Manchester, were executed for the murder of John Alan West on 7 April that year.

 In 1955 Ruth Ellis was the last woman to be hanged in Britain; for the murder of her lover David Blakely.

 Scotland: Henry John Burnett, 21, on 15 August 1963 in Craiginches Prison, Aberdeen, for the murder of seaman Thomas Guyan.

 Northern Ireland: Robert McGladdery, 26, on 20 December 1961 in Crumlin Road Gaol, Belfast, for the murder of Pearl Gamble.

-Wales: Vivian Teed, 24, in Swansea on 6 May 1958, for the murder of William Williams, sub-postmaster of Fforestfach Post Office.
+Wales: Vivian Teed, 24, in HMP Swansea on 6 May 1958, for the murder of William Williams, sub-postmaster of Fforestfach Post Office.